pkmnct/robinhood-mint-sync-chrome/README.md

 ## Note on Mint's native Robinhood support

-Support was added to Mint for Robinhood.
-Some users are reporting that the native support no longer works.
-This extension does continue to work, but it will add the Robinhood balance as a _collectible_.
-If you are able to successfully [add Robinhood to Mint natively](https://help.mint.com/General/888961131/How-do-I-add-a-new-account-in-Mint.htm) the balance will show up under investments.
-Any changes made to Robinhood or Mint in the future could break this extension.
+Support had been added to Mint for Robinhood, however [Mint is reporting that Robinhood is blocking their app](https://help.mint.com/Featured-Questions/2090847861/Known-Issue-Robinhood-Error-102-105-155.htm).
+This extension will add the Robinhood balance as _collectibles_ in Mint.
+If you had previously added your account natively, you should mark the account as inactive to prevent duplication of balances.

 <img src="https://raw.githubusercontent.com/pkmnct/robinhood-mint-sync-chrome/master/public/images/icon512.png" alt="Mint and Robinhood Sync Icon" width="128" height="128">